Saltmarsh and mudflats

-Mudflats form within the shelter of estuaries or natural harbours, where fine silt and clay sediments carried in by the gentle inward movement of the tides (and in estuaries the slow outward flow of the river) settle.
+Mudflats form within the shelter of estuaries or natural harbours, where fine silt and clay sediments settle.
 The mud is very fertile thanks to its high content of organic material, making mudflats ideal for hosts of filter-feeding and scavenging invertebrates.

 When the accumulating mud rises above the water surface on average tides (half way between spring and neap tides), saltmarsh plants can colonise.
-These capture more sediment and stabilise the substrate – cord-grasses can trap 10cm of sediment a year – allowing the marsh to keep building for as long as it is still low enough to be inundated by the higher tides.
+These capture more sediment and allow the marsh to keep building for as long as it is still low enough to be flooded by the higher tides.

 Distribution in the UK

 Found in sheltered estuaries and natural harbours around the UK.

 Visit southern saltmarshes in late July and August to see lilac-tinged expanses of flowering sea lavender – look out also for the pretty, soft leaves and delicate pink flowers of the scarce marsh-mallow at the very top of the saltmarsh.
 On the grassier, grazed saltmarshes of north-west England and Galloway, huge flocks of wintering wildfowl can be spectacular - visit the east coasts in late autumn and winter to see tens of thousands of wintering waders pushed by the rising tide onto the saltmarshes to roost.

 Saltmarshes have been historically threatened, having been ‘reclaimed’ from the sea for use as farmland during as early as Roman times, but modern developments threaten to squeeze them out of existence.
 Trapped between increasingly frequent storms and rising seas, and hard sea defences that prevent them from moving inland, saltmarshes are being eroded in many places.